plainDE/docs.github.io/installation.md

 3. Add plainPanel to window manager's autostart
 Guide for Openbox:
-  1. Create file ~/.config/openbox/autostart
+Openbox: Create file ~/.config/openbox/autostart and append `plainPanel &`
-  2. Append to the end `plainPanel &`

 Note.
 Mint-Y or Mint-L is a recommended icon pack (We use a few Mint-Y only icons).